opendr-eu/opendr/docs/reference/voxel-object-detection-3d.md

       - **max_number_of_points_per_voxel**:
         Specifies the maximum number of points to be used in one voxel.
   - **num_class**:
-    Specifies the number of classes to detect
+    Specifies the number of classes to detect.
   - **voxel_feature_extractor**:
-    Specifies the name and parameters of the voxel feature extractor layer that generates voxel-wise features
+    Specifies the name and parameters of the voxel feature extractor layer that generates voxel-wise features.
   - **middle_feature_extractor**:
     Specifies the name and parameters of the middle feature extractor layer that creates 2D pseudo-image.
   - **rpn**: